Couples Therapy in Seattle, WA

 My Approach to Couples Therapy in Seattle

-Evidence-Based Couples Counseling in Seattle
+Evidence-Based Couples Therapy in Seattle

-• Gottman Method Couples Therapy
+• Gottman Method Therapy

 helps couples understand why conversations turn into arguments and what to do differently in those moments.
 You’ll learn practical ways to communicate, repair after high conflict, and strengthen the day-to-day foundation of your relationship.

-• Emotionally Focused Couples Therapy
+• Emotionally Focused Therapy

 looks at the emotions and needs underneath your reactions with each other.
 It helps you feel safer being honest, soften defensiveness, and reconnect in ways that create real closeness, not just temporary peace.

-1. Start with a free 20 minute phone call or video chat
+1. Start with a free 20 minute phone call or video chat.

 We’ll explore your goal for therapy and determine if my style is the right fit for you.

-2. Scheduling the first session
+2. Scheduling the first intake session.

 Once we decide to move forward, we select a day and time to meet consistently.
 Most clients start off with weekly therapy sessions and then over time graduate to biweekly, monthly, and so forth.
 Through my client portal, I’ll send over all questionnaires and consent documents that you complete before our first intake session — so we don’t waste time.